Website audits are an important part of ensuring that your website provides a great user experience for every person who visits it.

 Running these types of audits can help you eliminate duplicate content, find broken links, find broken pages, and other problems that may harm your website’s performance.

 It's not a complete SEO checklist (you can find that here), but it is a step in the right direction toward a better site experience.
 It can also have positive implications on your organic traffic from search engines.

 If you’ve never run a site audit for your site before, it’s probably time to do so.

-Site audits are also ideal at the start of any SEO-driven digital marketing campaign or website redesign.
+Site audits are also ideal at the start of any website redesign or digital marketing campaign driven by law firm SEO tactics.
 Regular website audits are useful for keeping technical problems under control on your website to ensure the best experience for visitors.
 They can be time-consuming if you do them by hand, but some tools allow you to run weekly or daily automated site audits.